 Cole Chambers joined the Rust’s/K2 team in 2013.
 Cole spent 10 years of her career with a major cruise line where she got to know the Rust’s/K2 family very well.
 When a position came available, she jumped at the chance to join the team!
 Cole believes that flightseeing is the most incredible way to see Alaska.
 She and her husband, Spiff have called Alaska home for nearly 20 years.
 When not at the Rust’s/K2 offices or on the road “selling” Alaska, Cole can be found cooking for friends or out enjoying Alaska’s incredible local music scene.

 Scott started his aviation career in 1996 flying for Kenmore Air in Seattle.
-Scott and his wife moved to Anchorage in 1999 where he flew for Ketchum Air before joining Rust’s in 2002.
+He moved to Anchorage in 1999 where he flew for Ketchum Air before joining Rust’s in 2002.
 Scott has two jobs at Rust’s: pilot in the summer time and a mechanic in the winter.
-You will see Scott in any of the aircraft in Rust’s fleet on floats, wheels and skis.
+You will see him in any of the aircraft in Rust’s fleet on floats, wheels and skis.
 He has over 9000 hours flight time most all of it in Alaska and almost all of that on floats.
 Scott loves to go fishing, hunting or hiking and in the winter to go skiing, both downhill and cross country.
-Scott enjoys the challenges of flying in Alaska and the beautiful places it takes him.
+He enjoys the challenges of flying in Alaska and the beautiful places it takes him.

 Mark Stadsklev has been flying with Rust’s for nearly 20 years.
 His passion is to fly to unique places to add photographs to his website, www.artwithinnature.com.
 Last year he self-published the successful book, “Alaskan Air: Nature’s Artwork on the Alaskan Landscape”, available at Rust’s and through Amazon.com.